mykelaballe/sbhe_mobile/README.md

 Provides comprehensive range of services of any electrical contractor in Singapore.
 From construction, design, maintenance, diagnostics and repair our engineers, designers, and site staff.

 ### My Contribution
-Solely built the app from the ground-up for both Android
+Solely built the app from the ground-up for Android

 ### Store Listing
 Google Play Store